Osmosis and Salt and Saline

 How this process is relevant to the salt and saline technique for lightening pigment in the skin.

-Expelling Pigment: This movement can essentially “push” some of the pigment particles out of the cells, helping to lighten the pigmentation over time as the body naturally removes or sheds the loosened pigment.
+Expelling pigment: This movement can essentially “push” some of the pigment particles out of the cells, helping to lighten the pigmentation over time as the body naturally removes or sheds the loosened pigment.

 Pretty clever!
 This natural balancing act allows us to harness the body’s own mechanisms to lighten pigment effectively using a simple saline solution.